 Beach camping: Huguenot Memorial Park in Jacksonville

-On our first night camping at Huguenot Memorial Park, my first thought was that my three-night reservation would not be enough.
+On our first night camping at Huguenot Memorial Park, my initial thought was my three-night reservation would not be enough.

 This sandy campground near Jacksonville is a beach lover’s dream.